ElliottEducation/ElliottEducation/README.md

 To inspire potential and expand horizons through personalized tutoring, professional resources, and community activities.

 ---
+# Elliott Education

+**Elliott Education** is based in Sydney, Australia, and operates the **"Mr. Cao's Math and Physics Tutoring Classes"**, dedicated to providing tutoring and exam preparation services for middle and high school students as well as university students in the Sydney area for mathematics and physics courses.

+Elliott Education also offers commonly used **Notion** and **LaTeX templates**, including academic and note-taking templates.

+Under Elliott Education, the **Arlo Observatory** provides private and group remote astrophotography services as well as sidewalk astronomy events (in-person stargazing parties) across Australia and the Oceania region.

+---

+## About the Founder, Elliott

+**Elliott Cao** (also known as *Et Carinae*) identifies with the southern hemisphere's Carina constellation, reflecting his location under the sparkling southern skies.

+He holds multiple Master’s degrees from Australian universities, including:
+- Master’s in Medical Informatics
+- Master’s in Data Science
+- Master’s in Public Health

+Starting in the second half of 2023, Elliott finally decided to follow his true passion.
+After resigning and switching careers, he returned to university to pursue his deep love for astronomy.

+He is currently a second-year undergraduate student majoring in **Astronomy** (with a minor in **Physics**).

+---

+## Skills

+Elliott's skill set ranges from basic to advanced, including but not limited to:
+- **Medical English** (Introductory Latin Grammar)
+- Various **software and programming languages** for data analysis
+- University-level **mathematics and physics**

+Elliott has a deep passion for learning and sharing new knowledge and skills.

+---
 ## **Our Services**

 ### 🎓 **Academic Tutoring**